lucianoayres/chatty-ai/README.md

 ### How Conversations Work

 1. First turn starts with your starter message
-2. Each assistant responds in sequence (no duplicates allowed)
+2. Each agent responds in sequence (no duplicates allowed)
 3. After each turn, you're prompted for a new message
 4. Your message starts the next turn
 5. Conversation ends when: